softprops/porteurbars/README.md

 $ echo "Hello {{FOO}}" > template/hello
 ```

-Publishing a Porteurbars template is has simple has storing this work in a git repo.
+Publishing a Porteurbars template is as simple has storing this work in a git repo.
 To share these templates with others you can simply push this repo to github.

-### applying templates
+### Applying templates

-Install the porteurbars binary and ensure it's on your execution path.
+[Install](#Installation) the porteurbars binary and ensure it's on your execution path.

 porteurbars requires one and optionally a second argument.